mhweiner/autorel/README.md

 ## pre-release

 The pre-release channel to use.
 This will be appended to the version number.
 For example, if the version is `1.0.0` and the pre-release is `alpha`, the version will be `1.0.0-alpha.1`.
-For "production" releases, leave this blank.
-In this case, "latest" will be used for the NPM tag/channel.
+For "production" releases, the "latest" tag will be used for NPM.

+This is typically set via the `branches` configuration (recommended), but can be overridden here.

-- CLI: `--pre`
+- CLI: `--pre-release`
-- Argument: `pre: string`
+- Argument: `preRelease: string`
 - Default: `undefined`

 ## breakingChangeTitle (YAML only)